Code reviews are a central part of developing high-quality code for Chromium. All changes must be reviewed.

 Seldom-updated directories may have exceptions to the “substantiality” and “recency” requirements.
 Directories in

 third_party should list those most familiar with the library, regardless of how often the code is updated.

 “TBR” is our mechanism for post-commit review.
 It should be used rarely and only in cases where a review is unnecessary or as described below.
 The most common use of TBR is to revert patches that broke the build.

 TBR does not mean “no review.”
 A reviewer TBR-ed on a change should still review the change.
-If there comments after landing the author is obligated to address them in a followup patch.
+If there are comments after landing, the author is obligated to address them in a followup patch.

 Do not use TBR just because a change is urgent or the reviewer is being slow.
 Contact the reviewer directly or find somebody else to review your change.

 To send a change TBR, annotate the description and send email like normal.
 Otherwise the reviewer won't know to review the patch.